kayac-chang/social-proof-section/Guide.md

 ## Introduction

 Hello, What's up guys
 Welcome back to my tutorial
 If you're new in here, My name is Hello,
-I'm love programming and web technology, and love to share with you guys
+I'm love programming and web technology,
+and love to share with you guys

 Today, we are going to make a social proof section with React

 We will cover:
-1. basic react concept like functional component, JSX, props ...etc
+1. basic React concept like functional component, JSX, props ...etc
 2. using pure css to make an Responsive Web
 3. deploy your work to the internet so everyone can see it